 We expected hot weather tasting wine like wineries in San Diego County.
 But out here in the 3,500 foot elevation high desert along historic Highway 66, Stetson Winery is creating wine to compete with California.
 We tasted wines like we’ve grown to enjoy in Paso Robles area where cooler temperatures prevail.

 We stayed on his property with our 5th wheel (named Rocky) while exploring the desert warmth of Arizona.
 Four wineries dot this area including some folks growing grape for sale to the local wineries.
-The wineries also source grape from Temecula and the California’s San Joaquin Valley.
+Stetson’s grape are all locally grown.
+Some other wineries source grape from Temecula and the California’s San Joaquin Valley.

 Tasting two other wineries (before sampling Stetson’s) we found wine like we would expect from desert conditions.
 More tannic and bolder, needing a little time to mellow in the bottle (or barrel if the vintners would give that much time.)